Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-21-edit-npc-description.md

 ## Description

-The description of a specific npc can be changed on its view.
+The description of a specific NPC can be changed.

 ## Precondition